Following my climb up Skiddaw on the first day of my holiday, I fancied something a little bit more sedate, though at times no less hair-raising.

 There were no cars, people and at last even the hardy mountain sheep vanished.
 Going up Hardknott from the east, was quite thrilling and I think in some ways easier as going upwards, the slope of the mountain and the road meant it was just a battle to get up, and the drops on the side didn’t really come to my attention.
 At the top, I got out of the car and congratulated myself on a job-well-done after seeing where I had driven.
 Then I looked ahead and realised I now had to drive down something very similar going down though this time the road very much seemed to be on a sharper drop with even more unsighted hairpin bends.
 I double checked that no cars were in sight… there was nothing until the horizon in the valley far below, and so I set off.

 I decided to always stick to the inside half of the single track rather than risk the drop.
-It wasn’t really difficult at more, just interesting though I did see the remains of several car parts left from various crashes and impacts.
+It wasn’t really difficult at all, just interesting, though I did see the remains of several car parts left from various crashes and impacts.
 I shouldn’t joke too much as someone died on the road just a week before my trip.

 Finally, I had reached Hardknott Fort.
 I can’t say it was obvious where it was.
 I had a suspicion where it might be from the view from the top but several close-shaves with death later and I had slightly lost my bearings.
 Then I saw something incredible, a person, real and alive and on two feet.